-- Section 105(a)(1) Acquisition of Real Property - Section 105(a)(4) Housing Construction, Acquisition, Cleanance, Demolition, Green Building Standards - Section 105(a)(7) Disposition - Section 105(a) (15) Assistance to Eligible Entities for to Neighborhood Revitalization, Community Economic Development and Energy Conservation - Section 105(a)(24) Homeownership Assistance - Section 105(a)(26) Lead-based paint hazard evaluation and reduction
+- Section 105 (a) (1) Acquisition of Real Property - Section 105 (a) (4) Housing Construction, Acquisition, Clearance, Demolition, Green Building Standards Clearance, demolition, removal, reconstruction, and rehabilitation (including rehabilitation which promotes energy efficiency) of buildings and improvements - Section 105 (a) (7) Disposition (through sale, lease, donation, or otherwise) of any real property or its retention for public purposes - Section 105 (a) (15) Assistance to Eligible Entities for to Neighborhood Revitalization, Community Economic Development and Energy Conservation - Section 105 (a) (24) Homeownership Assistance - Section 105 (a) (26) Lead-based paint hazard evaluation and reduction

-• Prioritize elderly applicants: Elderly applicants are those aged sixty-five (65) years or older at the time of application.
-The elderly applicant must be a head of household or co-head of household, as in the case of a married couple, to qualify for prioritization.

-- Prioritize disabled applicants: Disabled applicants are those who have at least one household member who is disabled.
+- Prioritize elderly applicants: Elderly applicants are those aged sixty-five (65) years or older at the time of application.
+The elderly applicant must be a head of household or co-head of household, as in the case of a married couple, to qualify for prioritization. - Prioritize disabled applicants: Disabled applicants are those who have at least one household member who is disabled.
 The disabled household member need not be a head of household or co-head of household to qualify for prioritization. - Prioritize applicants with significant property damage: At the time of application, if the applicant's home remains significantly damaged, with a blue-roof or totally destroyed, the applicant may qualify for prioritization.
+163